What They Do

-Medical Technicians work with Medical Officers and Nursing Officers to treat the sick and injured in all kinds of Canadian Forces' operations and units.
+Medical Technicians work with Medical Officers and Nursing Officers to treat the sick and injured in all kinds of Forces' operations and units.

 A Medical Technician has the following primary duties: